 - Salesforce offers better analytics and reporting tools than HubSpot

 While they remain pretty similar, HubSpot’s free forever plan is a big differentiator.
 And even though Salesforce has rejigged its small business pricing recently, there’s still no free plan, and the prices are higher than HubSpot’s comparable plans.
-All in all, HubSpot’s speedy, modern interface and its generally lower price point make it the best option for small businesses.
+All in all, HubSpot’s speedy, modern interface and its generally lower price point make it the best option for small teams.

 That said, Salesforce is better for growing businesses because it allows users to store large amounts of information from emails, tasks, call logs, and contact information, to outreach campaign and lead information.
 Along with that, it has the tools needed to draw out insights you can use to improve your processes en masse.